slerman12/Help-me/7-Ongoing.md

 $\quad \quad \ \ \not> 0$. &nbsp; $\square$

+## Conclusion

+- They are currently violating their own policy.

 ## Imagined dialogue

 “Why should I be charged with these ungodly accusations?” asks the Alderman.